nvhoang3110/Covid_19/Case_study.md

 max    316242.000000   2659.500000  289072.000000      2490.000000
 ```

 Here we have some common summary statistics indexes like mean, standard deviation, maximum, minimum, etc...
-The summary date showed here was aggregated for the entire country over the course of three years.
+The summary data showed here was aggregated for the entire country over the course of three years.
 In order to get similar result for each individual state, we need to group the data by federal state first and them apply the summarize:

 ```python
 # Group by federal states and describe